Income from SNAP/Food Assistance Payments

 Layer displays the percentage of Medicare beneficiaries with at least one visit to their primary care physician in 2015.
 Data are acquired from the Dartmouth Atlas of Healthcare and mapped by Hospital Service Area, County, and State.

-This layer displays the percentage of population with access to high speed internet as of June 2017.
-Data are available by County, census tract, and block group.
-Caculations do not include access based solely on cellular internet providers.
+This layer displays the average number of high-speed internet providers as of June 2017.
+Data are available by county, census tract, and census block group.
+Values are population-weighted; calculations do not include internet access based solely on cellular internet providers.

 Non-specialized counties are those that did not meet the economic dependence threshold for any other type, as measured by 2010-12 Bureau of Economic Analysis, Local Area Personal Income and Employment data.